This post was originally published in February 2013 and last updated on in April 2020 with the above live stream video

 Chris Chisholm is founder and co-owner of Wolf Camp and the Wolf College.
 For excellent traditional bow and arrow making instruction with Chris as lead instructor, check out these great courses:

-January: Saturday Bow & Arrow Making Workshop in Western Washington with the Wolf College.
+Every March: Saturday Bow & Arrow Making Workshop in Western Washington with the Conservation College.

-August: Five Day Ancient Artisans – Classic Crafts & Traditional Technologies in Western Washington with the Wolf College.
+Every August: Five Day Ancient Artisans – Classic Crafts & Traditional Technologies in Western Washington with the Conservation College.